mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 **BETA READERS**: Did I miss one?
 Let me know.

+**CRUD:**
+Create, Read, Update, Delete -
+CRUD represents the most common operations that exist for virtually all web applications.

 **CSRF:**
 Cross-Site Request Forgery -
 CSRF is a kind of security problem